simonlindgren/tweetmonster/README.md

 # TWEETMONSTER

 Tweetmonster will get tweets from the public Twitter APIs, and save them in sqlite3 format.
-It launches two simultaneous processes for one an the same search query, where one process goes as far back in time as possible (SearchAPI), and the other keeps streaming tweets live as they happen (StreamingAPI).
+It launches two simultaneous processes for one and the same search query, where one process goes as far back in time as possible (SearchAPI), and the other keeps streaming tweets live as they happen (StreamingAPI).

 ### Usage